-The manufacturing and agriculture tax credit is available to individuals and entities for taxable years that begin on or after January 1, 2013, for manufacturing and agricultural activities in Wisconsin.
-The tax credit is available for income derived from manufacturing or agricultural property located in Wisconsin and will offset a significant share of Wisconsin income taxes.
-The credit is a percentage of “eligible qualified production activities income.”
+The Manufacturing and Agriculture Credit is available to individuals and entities for income derived from manufacturing or agricultural property located in Wisconsin and will offset a significant share of Wisconsin income taxes.

 For a corporation, eligible qualified production activities income is the lesser of:

 - eligible qualified production activities income,

 - income taxable to Wisconsin as determined by combined reporting law, if the corporation is a member of a Wisconsin combined group.

 There is no maximum dollar limit for the credit; however, the maximum amount of credit that may be claimed is up to the gross tax computed from the business operations that were used to claim the credit on the corporate franchise or income tax return.